upenn-embedded/ESE5190-Fianl-Project-T25/README.md

 * **Demonstration Setup**

   * The robot will be placed on a tabletop or smooth indoor floor.
-  * Powered by 3×AA batteries through regulated 3.3 V and 5 V rails.
+  * Powered by a USB-C PD source via a PD trigger board.
   * Controlled through a **PC web dashboard** and **mobile app interface** over Wi-Fi.
 * **Core Demonstrations**